All Episodes

 They got civilians, you know, standing there with guns protecting their homeland because of the fact that we have Putin coming in and doing all of these things.

-Like it this is so unnecessary.
+Like, this is so unnecessary.

-And all because we didn't prep Ukraine.
+And all because we didn't prep you.

-Again, you know, I I don't see a scenario unfolding like when Russia invaded the Afghanistan in the eighties, and then we supplied the Mujahideen, and it was a controversial decision, but we decided that Russia didn't have the right to invade in a sovereign country, and we didn't get involved, we didn't put boots on the ground.
+Again, you know, I don't see a scenario unfolding like when Russia invaded Afghanistan in the 80s, and then we supplied the Mujahideen.

-And those stinger missiles literally defeated the former, you know, Russia at the time, former Soviet Union at the time, and it was that effective.
+And those Stinger missiles literally defeated the former, you know, Russia at the time, former Soviet Union at the time.

 How effective can an insurgency be in Ukraine?

-I it's hard to tell at this point.
+It's hard to tell at this point.

 It's too early.

-You know, Sean, there's another point that I think bears repeating, and I haven't talked a lot about this this week because it's it infuriates me.
+And I haven't talked a lot about this this week because it infuriates me.

-But you know, yeah, I know.
+But, you know, yeah, I know.

 It's not easy.